QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     @show paramgen(α = 0.2)
     @show paramgen(α = 0.2, β = 0.5);

-An alternative approach, defining a new type using ``struct`` tends to be more prone to accidental misuse, and leads to a great deal of boilerplate code
+An alternative approach, defining a new type using ``struct`` tends to be more prone to accidental misuse, and leads to a great deal of boilerplate code.

-For that, and other reasons of generality, we will use named tuples for collections of parameters where possible
+For that, and other reasons of generality, we will use named tuples for collections of parameters where possible.

 Nothing, Missing, and Unions
 ==============================

-Sometimes a variable, return type from a function, or value in an array needs to represent the absence of a value rather than a particular value
+Sometimes a variable, return type from a function, or value in an array needs to represent the absence of a value rather than a particular value.

 There are two distinct use cases for this

 #. ``nothing`` ("software engineers null"): used where no value makes sense in a particular context due to a failure in the code, a function parameter not passed in, etc.
-#. ``missing`` ("data scientists null"): used when a value would make conceptual sense, but it isn't available
+#. ``missing`` ("data scientists null"): used when a value would make conceptual sense, but it isn't available.

 .. _error_handling: